Tenterden: Tenterden Incorporation into the Confederation (1449)

 From 1300 – 1550 up to two hundred people lived at Smallhythe, the hamlet of Southern Tenterden was the thriving port with quays and a tidal dock surrounded by plentiful timber and iron supplies.
-It was one of the country's leading shipbuilding centre for much of the 15th and 16th centuries, constructing vessels for wars against the French.
+It was one of the country's leading shipbuilding centres for much of the 15th and 16th centuries, constructing vessels for wars against the French.
 Repairs in the yard, and the breaking up of old ships were an important part of the work, as well as building small vessels for local merchants and fishing families.
 Another useful small port was situated at Reading Street.
 A ferry was needed to get across to Wittersham on the Isle of Oxney.

 By the 14th century some grand ships built at Tenterden were helping the people of Rye to fulfil their duties for the Cinque Ports.
 Unfortunately, Rye suffered a series of catastrophic events: the Black Death, raids by marauding French forces, the changing course of the River Rother and the harbour no longer being navigable.
 From Rye's tragedies grew the continuing good fortunes of Tenterden from its wool trade.

 In 1449, King Henry VI, pressed Tenterden to join the Confederation as a limb of Rye, thereby providing Rye with much needed revenue as well as access to the shipbuilding facilities at Smallhythe.
 In return for Tenterden's support of Rye, the King granted Tenterden a Royal Charter which effectively gave the town self-government.
 In return, the members together had to fulfil all the duties needed to maintain a fighting, merchant navy.
 Tenterden's official "Seal" showed a masted ship bearing the arms of the Cinque Ports and the Petlesdens.